matheuslenke/100-days-of-swift/README.md

 **Day 60** Today i started using MapKit and understanding it protocols.
 I also created some annotations for Capitals, and created my own way of showing info in that annotations using Apple tools

 **Day 61** Today i made a challenge of doing a webView showing after user clicking in an Annotation info button in map, and it was a really nice result and easy to do.
 I also played with different ways to show a Map

+**Day 62** Today i started a new game in spriteKit, using Timers and physics to make it work